codingMustache/codingMustache/README.md

 ## Daily Trivia

-In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. Static
+ 1. center
- 2. Private
+ 2. relative
- 3. Public
+ 3. absolute
- 4. Final
+ 4. static

 <details>
   <summary>Answer</summary>
-  Final
+  center
 </details>